astroband/ruby-stellar-sdk/README.md

 ```

+## Updating Generated Code

+The generated code of this library must be refreshed each time the Stellar network's protocol is updated.
+To perform this task, run `rake xdr:update`, which will download the latest `.x` files into the `xdr` folder and will run `xdrgen` to regenerate the built ruby code.

 ## Caveats

 The current integration of user-written code with auto-generated classes is to put it nicely, weird.
 We intend to segregate the auto-generated code into its own namespace and refrain from monkey patching them.
 This will happen before 1.0, and hopefully will happen soon.